Darkelf2024/Darkelf-Browser/README.md

 # Darkelf Browser v3.0 🚀
 **Enhanced Security | Ultimate Privacy | Cutting-Edge Technology | Anonymous Research | Zero Trace**

 Welcome to the Darkelf Browser!
-This provides comprehensive information about the Darkelf Browser, its features, installation guides, and much more can be found on our **Discord**.
+This provides comprehensive information about the Darkelf Browser, its features, installation guides, and much more can be found on our [Discord](https://discord.gg/vEPAzBjj)

 ## 🔐 Darkelf PyQt5, PySide6 - What's blocked Everything!